magento/devdocs/src/guides/v2.4/install-gde/prereq/elasticsearch.md

 *  The Magento application and Elasticsearch are installed on different hosts.

-   Running on separate hosts require proxying to work.
+   Running on separate hosts requires proxying to work.
 (Clustering Elasticsearch is beyond the scope of this guide but you can find more information in the [Elasticsearch clustering documentation][].)

 *  Each host has its own web server; the web servers do not have to be the same.